open-nest-africa/website/README.md

 - Navigate to the website directory.

 ---

+## Available Pages
+Here are the currently available and functional pages in the application:
+- Home Page (`/`)
+- Dashboard (`/dashboard`)
+- OpenAI Page (`/dashboard/openai`)

+## Limitations
+Please note the following limitations in the current version of the project:
+- **Sign Up and Sign In with Google:** Not implemented yet.
+- **Responsiveness:** The app is not fully responsive on mobile devices yet.
+We’re actively working on resolving these issues.
+Contributions are welcome!

 ### 💌 Our Values

 We believe in collaboration, kindness, and learning.
 At OpenNest, everyone is welcome, whether you're a first-timer or an experienced contributor. - Review our [Code of Conduct](./CODE_OF_CONDUCT.md) to help us maintain a respectful and inclusive space.